x-board/x-board-protocol/docs/list-pins-capabilities.md

 says it's done with mode `00` by sending a `FF`.
 Finally, it says it's done by sending another `FF`.

 You can also more `EF`'s to go into deeper levels.
+Even if an operation is multiple bytes, you will always use `EF` to step into a single byte.
 On top of that, you can use `EF FF` to use a range instead of just a single value.
 Let's look at a device that supports the mandatory calls, `00 07` (set I2C address) `00 08` (set I2C address temporarily) and `00 08` (reset I2C address).
 It also supports digital set